zecure/shadowd_rules/src/wordpress/4.0/README.md

 This is a tolerant Wordpress 4.0 rules set.
+Wordpress is a very complex system and it is possible that some parameters are missing in this rules set.
+If this is the case please submit the missing rules and/or manually add them to your system.

 For security reasons you should ignore: